PhilipQuirke/SkyCombDroneLibrary/README.md

 - 📖 **Documentation**: See [Examples](Examples/) directory
 - 🐛 **Issues**: Report via GitHub Issues
-- 💬 **Discussions**: Use GitHub Discussions
 - 📧 **Contact**: Through GitHub

 ---

-**Note**: This library processes drone video and flight log files.
-Camera-specific calibration may be required for optimal results with new drone models.
+**Note**: This library processes drone video flight log files and images meta-data.
+The code handles all known cases at time of writing.
+However, when new drones and cameras are released, the format of data in the log/images sometimes changes.
+The code may then need updating to handle the changed format